WorkloadAutomation/agent-docker-kit/README.md

-# Preparing and installing a Docker image for dynamic agents
+# Preparing and installing a Docker image for dynamic agents and z-centric

 ## Before you begin
 Before you start to prepare, build the Docker image or install it, ensure you have met the following requirements: